Summarize this article with:

 FAQ on Product Card Design Examples

-What elements should a good product card include?
+What information should appear on a product card?

-How do I design product cards for different categories?
+How do I optimize product card images for performance?

 Conclusion